nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![](./diagrams/Architecture.png)

-The Architecture Diagram above gives a high level design of PaperTrade.
+The High Level Class Diagram above gives a high level design of PaperTrade.
 Below is a quick overview of each component.

 ### Overview